Formerly a privilege of certified investors, the real estate crowdfunding niche now is open for non-accredited backers.

 Investment glossaries, How It Works sections, FAQs, and Blog serve perfectly for educational purposes and generate more engagement.

-You may invite a freelance copywriter to join your team who will be responsible for keeping the blog on your website up-to-date.
+You may invite a freelance copywriter to join your team responsible for keeping the blog on your website up-to-date.
 Share the news, write helpful posts, give tips and don’t forget about SEO.
 Make your posts informative and appealing both for investors and search engines.

 Make sure that contact forms on your site function properly and make it easy to reach you out.
 For urgent queries, add a live chat.
 You can tweak the setting to sort incoming questions and provide better feedback.

 If your agents are busy or offline, offer your clients to mail you and remember to get back as soon as possible.

 User-friendly crowdfunding real estate for non accredited investors websites have built-in earnings prediction tools and mortgage calculators.

 For example, at richuncles.com, prospects can foresee how much they will earn annually based on the pre-established return rate, investment period and value in increase.

 It’s always a good idea to show off the feedback of your regulars as if you don’t blow your own horn.